 SOT is not a drug in the traditional sense.
 It is not an antibiotic nor is it gene therapy.
 It does not change the genetic structure.
 There are no gene splicing, gene insertion, or manipulation.
-SOT therapy is a stealth technology with molecules so small that they area able to avoid detection and destruction by the immune system or RNA degrading enzymes for months, allowing them to quietly circulate through the body, attaching to their viral or bacterial targets.
+SOT therapy is a stealth technology with molecules so small that they are able to avoid detection and destruction by the immune system or RNA degrading enzymes for months, allowing them to quietly circulate through the body, attaching to their viral or bacterial targets.

 The patient’s blood is drawn to obtain circulating Lyme bacteria or viruses.
 The blood is sent to RGCC laboratory Greece.
 RGCC lab identifies the main genetic sequence of the target replication genes for the organism, then creates a complementary oligonucleotide (short nucleic acid) sequence to block replication.
-RGCC ships the SOT to the patient's clinic, where it is infused intravenously over about an hour.
-Intravenous antihistamines and low dose steroids are given immediately prior to SOT administration in order lessen the already rare chance of an allergic reaction and tighten the vein walls to minimize leaking of SOT.
+Four to six weeks after the initial blood draw, RGCC ships the SOT to the patient's clinic, where it is infused intravenously over about an hour.
+Intravenous antihistamines and low dose steroids are given immediately prior to SOT administration in order to lessen the already rare chance of an allergic reaction and tighten the vein walls to minimize leaking of SOT.
 The main side effects of SOT treatment are detox or "Herx" reactions, such as fatigue, body aches, and headache.
 Patients who have gone through treatment will often say “your symptoms get worse before they get better.”
 The SOT may be repeated up to 3x per year if needed.
 With each round of SOT it is recommended to retest for the presence of pathogens.
 At some point the infection may be completely eradicated or remain stable in a quiet remission.